 PLAY was a mode on the advance-mode dial.
 Switching to this stops you from shooting altogether.
-You can look at your shots by hitting the MONITOR (today equivalent to "Play") button, but you can't delete files without switching to PLAY mode.
+You can look at your shots by hitting the MONITOR (today equivalent to "Play") button.
 You can't zoom in on files at all (though the D1's AF is so fast and accurate that you can have faith in it).
 Oddly, files are zoomed in slightly on playback.

 Just like an F5, changing lesser-used settings can only be done via custom functions identified by numbers, not with menus with names.
 Everyone shooting these cameras would print out a copy of pages 74-75 of the manual and carry it with them.

 All the D1 series put ISO, white balance and quality controls behind a little magnetically-latched flip-down door, in the same place as the little flip-down door on the F5.
 Obviously, white balance and image quality controls didn't exist on the F5, so these took over from the flash sync mode and bracketing buttons, which were moved to where the rewind crank is on the F5.